6 Possible Reasons Why You Have Irregular Periods

 6. Nutritional deficiencies

-A diet poor in antioxidants, vitamins, minerals, and probiotics can increase levels of cortisol and lead to disorders like hypothyroidism and adrenal fatigue.
+A diet poor in antioxidants, vitamins, minerals, and probiotics may increase cortisol levels and lead to disorders like hypothyroidism and adrenal fatigue.

-At the first sign of menstrual irregularity, it’s crucial to make sure you eat a wide variety of highly nutritious food.
+At the first sign of a menstrual irregularity, it’s crucial to make sure to eat a wide variety of highly nutritious food.

-Overall, it’s very important to know the factors associated with menstrual irregularity in order to treat them appropriately.
+In conclusion, it’s very important to know the possible factors associated with menstrual irregularity in order to treat them appropriately.
 It’s also a good idea to see a doctor to check hormone levels more precisely.